YuSugihara/QTL-seq/01_qtlseq_commands_breakdown.md

 # QTL-seq Commands Breakdown

 This document provides a comprehensive overview of the commands used in the QTL-seq pipeline.
-By understanding each step's purpose, usage, and the default parameters employed in QTL-seq, users may be able to run the bash commands independently to troubleshoot and resolve issues more effectively.
+By understanding each step's purpose, usage, and the default parameters employed in QTL-seq, users can independently run the bash commands to troubleshoot and resolve issues more effectively.
 The goal is to help users better understand the internal workings of QTL-seq and ensure efficient execution.

 ## Table of Contents